 Engine with Integrated Generator

 The A33N engine is a purpose designed UAS engine.
-It features a 3D-printed cylinder and high quality machined crankcases that overcome porosity issues, provide a more precise path for internal fuel/air circulation and incorporate an integrated generator system.
+It features a 3D-printed cylinder and exhaust and a high quality machined crankcase with integrated generator system.
 The 3D printed cylinder head minimizes engine-to-engine variability.
 This simplifies fleet management, allowing a ‘tighter’ fleet ECU calibration for improved performance and fuel economy.

 The A33N engine is equipped with a 3-phase Maxon brushless motor used as a generator.
 The generator is driven by a toothed belt from the engine output shaft and produces 250 watts (500 watts intermittent) of electrical power.
 The generator includes sensors which allow it to be used to start the engine from a 24V supply (Power conditioning and starting electronics are a separate package).

-The exhaust system on the A33N dramatically reduces the acoustic signature of the engine as compared to conventional side-mount exhaust.
+The exhaust system on the A33N reduces the acoustic signature of the engine as compared to conventional side-mount exhaust; and is designed to fit within an engine cowling to reduce airframe drag.

 - High power to weight